Low back pain: Management of acute low back pain

 Increasing general physical activity has been recommended, but no clear relationship to pain, disability or returning to work occurred when used for treating an acute episode of pain.
 For acute pain, low- to moderate-quality evidence supports walking.
 Aerobic exercise, such as progressive walking, appears useful for subacute and acute low back pain, is strongly recommended for chronic low back pain, and is recommended after surgery.
 Directional exercises, which try to limit low back pain, are recommended in sub-acute, chronic and radicular low back pain.
 These exercises only work if they are limiting low back pain.
 Exercise programs that incorporate stretching only are not recommended for acute low back pain.
 Stretching, especially with limited range of motion, can impede future progression of treatment from strength exercises.
 Yoga and Tai chi are not recommended for acute or subacute low back pain, but are recommended for chronic back pain.
 A 2023 review of low-quality studies concluded that exercise therapy of six weeks or less for low back pain had no clinical benefit.

-Treatment according to the McKenzie method is somewhat effective for recurrent acute low back pain, but its benefit in the short term does not appear significant.
-There is tentative evidence to support the use of heat therapy for acute and sub-chronic low back pain, but little evidence for the use of either heat or cold therapy in chronic pain.
+There is tentative evidence to support the use of heat therapy for acute and sub-acute low back pain, but little evidence for the use of either heat or cold therapy in chronic pain.
 Weak evidence suggests that back belts might decrease the number of missed workdays, but there is nothing to suggest that they help with the pain.
 Ultrasound and shock wave therapies do not appear effective and therefore are not recommended.
 Lumbar traction lacks effectiveness as an intervention for radicular low back pain.
 It is also unclear whether lumbar supports are an effective treatment intervention.